 Head east down 7th street to the Bishop Arts DART Station.
 Your tour guide will assist you with directions.

 How far do we walk during the tour?

 We walk around 2 miles and we take several breaks along the way.
 Texan summers are hot, dress appropriately and always wear comfortable shoes.

 Hat, sunscreen, sunglasses, bottle water or drink of your choice and comfortable shoes.

 We have a dog, is it ok to bring her/him?

-We welcome dogs in all our walking tours, there a couple of place we stop at that you won’t be able to bring the dog inside the property (Oswald Rooming House, The joule Hotel).
+We welcome dogs in all our walking tours, there are a couple of places we stop at that you won’t be able to bring the dog inside the property (Oswald Rooming House, The joule Hotel).
 Due to space availability, we do not allow dogs in our buses.